pulcams/sub0/README.md

 <b>Linked data prep.</b> Retrieve URIs and (optionally) insert $0 (subfield 0, sub0) into MARCXML records, in bulk.

-The starting point is a list of Voyager bib ids in a csv file in the `./csv` directory, or a set of MARCXML records in the `./in` directory.
+The starting point is a list of Voyager bib ids in a csv file in the `./csv` directory, or a set of MARCXML records in the `./in` directory. (`vger.py` will grab the next n records from Voyager, keeping a cache in a sqlite db.)

 Name and subject authority files are downloaded from [id.loc.gov](http://id.loc.gov/download/) (skos/rdf nt) and imported into [4store](http://4store.org/).
 When a given heading isn't found, id.loc.gov can be queried directly to check whether it's been added since the download files were prepared.
 ```